 6. If you are unable to pull yourself onto the centerboard, your crew can grab the main halyard (without uncleating it) and toss the line over the hull to you.
 Once you have it you may tie a figure eight loop on a bight (see page 28).

 Your fixed loop should be just at the waterline.
 This will provide a loop-rung to use to "step up" onto the centerboard.
+The RS Quests have righting handles that can assist the sailor getting onto the centerboard.

 7. Once on the centerboard, the skipper should get their weight out as far as possible.
-Don't bend forward at the waist - keep your knees and hips straight and LEAN back.
+Do not bend forward at the waist - keep your knees and hips straight and LEAN back.
 Hold the jib sheet or halyard while you lean back over the water to optimize your leverage.
-Be patient.
-The boat will right.

 8. While the skipper rights the boat, the crew grabs hold of the hiking strap and is scooped into the boat.
 One person is then in the boat when it is upright and should immediately make sure the sails are uncleated and luffing (cleated sails may make the boat sail away), center the tiller, and keep the boat either in irons or in the safety position.
 9. The skipper climbs back into the boat, either over the windward side or over the stern.
 Since the crew is already in the boat, they may grab the top straps of the skipper's PFD to help hoist him or her into the boat.
 Be careful not to pull the PFD off the person in the process.